Managing process water quality in heater-cooler units

 Patented electrochemical oxidation technology

-Oxidative agents are generated directly from process water using patented boron-doped diamond electrodes
+Oxidative agents are generated directly from process water using patented boron-doped diamond electrodes.

 Compatible with common HCUs